JBA Network

 Areas of Special Interest:

-* Acupuncture and herbal medicine for pain relief, increased mobility, improved life quality, treating musculoskeletal disorders as well as internal medicine
+* Acupuncture and herbal medicine for pain relief, increased mobility, improved life quality, treating musculoskeletal and neurologic disorders.

 Professional Certifications & Associations: